folaeazy/LearningJava/README.md

 # LearningJava
-### Adocumented step and process with examples and practise of how i learnt java
+### A documented step and process with examples and practise of how i learnt java